 The working week in Dubai may differ from company to company and businesses to businesses.
 Usually, the general working week is from Sunday to Thursday.
 Besides this, there might be some retail and other working days a week.
-The companies are closed and not working on Fridays.
+Friday is a weekly holiday to the companies.

 The typical business hours are from 8:00 to 13:00 hrs.
 During special situations or events, the working days might be shorter.
 Also, there are Free Zones in Dubai that may have distinct working hours.

 Majority of the cash packages in Dubai cover the basic salary, air tickets from home, housing allowance, medical cover, and more.
-In some situations, the employers offer performance based benefits to the employees.
+In some situations, employers offer performance-based benefits to the employees.
 These can be bonuses or monetary benefits.

 There are no part-time or flex-time work options in Dubai.
-Most employees are offered full-time job positions.
+Almost every employer offers a full-time job.

 Cost of Living in Dubai:

-Over the span of time, the rental cost in Dubai has dropped down significantly.
+Over the period, the rental cost in Dubai has dropped down significantly.
 It started during a major recession in 2008 that affected the global economy.

 But this does not mean that you can get a luxury home in Dubai at affordable prices.
-Renting in Dubai is still a major cost.
+Find a lower renting home is not easy.
 If you want to live comfortably in Dubai, then your rental expenditure must not be more than 20% of the yearly salary.

 The option of car rental in Dubai from a rental agency is not much expensive.
 You can, therefore, hire a car to explore the regions and live comfortably in Dubai.

 To immigrate to Dubai and settle there, you need to avail appropriate education as per the job type you are looking for.